kasugaijin/turbo-flight-booker/README.md

 **Turbo Frame Experimentation**

 I experimented using Turbo frames on the 'Search Reservation' feature to make the loading of a reservation feel like a single page application.
-However, when an invalid booking ID is entered, Turb Frames prevents the flash notice and redirect from occurring, which is not ideal as the user should be notified that the booking does not exist.
+However, when an invalid booking ID is entered, Turbo Frames prevents the flash notice and redirect from occurring, which is not ideal as the user should be notified that the booking does not exist.
 After scouring the Turbo literature, it does not appear that Turbo Frames can handle such cases without patches or use of Turbo Stream to create the new HTML for a flash alert.
 As such, I decided to remove the Turbo Frame from this feature for now.

 View Live: https://powerful-sea-48710.herokuapp.com/